wieslawsoltes/Dock/docs/dock-controls-reference.md

 This reference lists Dock-specific properties for Avalonia controls in the `Dock.Avalonia` packages.
 Base Avalonia properties (for example, `Width`, `IsVisible`, `Background`) are not repeated here.

 Unless noted otherwise, the properties listed are Avalonia styled properties and can be set in XAML or code.
+Properties labeled "CLR" are regular properties that must be set in code.

 ## Core host controls